Posted on

 Some of the core security features that can help you build secure apps include: Read more…

-Updated on by in Mobile
+by Quertime Team in Mobile

 One of the first things most parents think about when it comes to their children phone use is how much are their kids responsible for the freedom these devices are giving them and will they stay within the boundaries you’ve set.
 Most kids think about phones as cool gadgets that let them always stay in touch with their friends and allow them to always have internet access.